opf/openproject/docs/getting-started/my-activity/README.md

 ![OpenProject navigate to My Activity Page](openproject_select_my_actvity.png)

-You will see two lists by default. **Projects** will show all projects you are a member of. **Activity** will show all of your activities that are being recorded in OpenProject.
+You will see two lists by default.

+**Projects** will show all projects you are a member of.

+**Activity** will show all of your activities that are being recorded in OpenProject.

+>Please note that only activities from projects that have the **Activity** module enabled will be shown.

 ![Openproject_my_activity_page](openproject_my_activity_overview.png)